Metlink Railway Stations

 Johnsonville Station is adjacent to the Johnsonville shopping centre and is an interchange to a number of bus services.

-Keneperu Station is within walking distance of Keneperu Hospital.
+Kenepuru Station is within walking distance of Kenepuru Hospital.

 Khandallah Station is the closest to Khandallah pool and the walkway up to Mt Kaukau.